 Shopping Tip - PHLASH Downtown Loop's Holiday Service

 Beginning the day after Thanksgiving, the PHLASH Downtown Loop will begin daily service to popular Philadelphia spots through the holiday season.
-Service will be available every 15 minutes from 10 a.m. to 6 p.m., allowing passengers to experience festive holiday attractions like the Franklin Square Holiday Festival, Macy’s Christmas Light Show, Christmas Village at LOVE Park as well as the fantastic shopping of the season.
+Service will be available every 15 minutes from 10 a.m. to 6 p.m., allowing passengers to experience festive holiday attractions like the Franklin Square Holiday Festival, Macy's Christmas Light Show, Christmas Village at City Hall as well as the fantastic shopping of the season.

 Mt.
 Airy Art Garage Holiday Market

 Support local businesses at the Mt.
 Airy Holiday Craft Bazaar.
-Choose from glassware, ceramics and jewelry made by Mt.
-Airy’s vendors, which will fill the 5,000-square-foot Mt.
-Airy Art Garage with one-of-a-kind items for both adults and children.
+Choose from a juried selection of glassware, ceramics and jewelry made by Mt.
+Airy’s vendors, bringing one-of-a-kind items for both adults and children.

 Punk Rock Flea Market

-The holiday Punk Rock Flea Market lands in Callowhill on December 11, 12 and 13 from 10 a.m. to 5 p.m.
-Browse the goods of more than 700 vendors selling old records, clothes, art, music, food, junk, bicycles, stereo equipment, instruments, automobiles, tools, posters, furniture, computers, skateboards and lots of other stuff.
-This year marks the biggest Punk Rock Flea Market ever — the organizers even added an extra day of shopping.
-For this holiday edition, $3 entry donation provides access on Saturday and Sunday, and entry on Friday night is free.
+The holiday Punk Rock Flea Market lands in Callowhill for three days in December.
+Browse the goods of more than 700 vendors selling old records, clothes, art, music, food, junk, bicycles, stereo equipment, instruments, automobiles, tools, posters, furniture, computers, skateboards and lots of other random trinkets and gems.

 Crafty Balboa Holiday Market

-Returning for its seventh year, the popular Crafty Balboa Holiday Market in South Philly brings handmade gifts, crafts, booths from East Passyunk Avenue shops and even some free items, too.
-A group of more than 50 high-quality vendors will be on hand this year.
-Plus, the first 50 visitors receive free goodie bags featuring an array of items from the vendors.
+Returning for its seventh year, the popular Crafty Balboa Holiday Market in South Philly brings handmade gifts, crafts, booths from East Passyunk Avenue shops and more.
+This year's festivities will take place at the Bok.
+Stay tuned for more details!

 Annual South Philly Handmade Brigade